Jacob Hertz & Son

 Jacob Hertz & Son can be read fairly clearly here.
 However, in a photo ca. 1940 from the "Tax Photos" in the New York City Municipal Archives it is clear that by 1940 Jacob Hertz & Son had been painted over with "Harry H. Hertz Co.
 Furs."
 (Click for Archives photo.)
-This is an instance when the later sign has faded into obscurity allowing a glimpse of the older sign beneath it.
+This is an instance when the later sign has faded into obscurity allowing a glimpse of the older sign beneath.

-Jacob Hertz was born in Austria in 1858/59, immigrated to the US in 1885 and became a naturalized citizen in 1895.
-He was in business as Jacob Hertz Co., Furs by 1909 and moved to 37 W. 28th St. in 1915, specializing in children's furs.
-Around this time the business became Jacob Hertz & Son, and his son Harry H. joined him.
+Jacob Hertz (ca.1858/59-1926) was born in Budapest in 1858/59, immigrated to the US in 1888 and became a naturalized citizen in 1895.
+He was in business as Jacob Hertz Co., Furs, by 1897 and moved to 37 W. 28th St. in 1916, specializing in popular priced misses' and children's furs.
+By 1916 he had been joined in the business by his son, Harry Howard Hertz (1889-1938).

 There is another Hertz Furs sign on the west wall of this same building.
 I am not sure whether this one reads Harry H. Hertz Co. or Jacob Hertz & Son, but likely there is over-painting of the two names on this one too.